 Folkwear patterns have been around since the early 1970’s, but I have not had the occasion to use them until recently.
-Their patterns are focus on ethnic and vintage garments from around the world.
+Their patterns are focused on ethnic and vintage garments from around the world.

 (Listed in order by pattern number)